 So, the chef here is literally a wizard off Harry Potter, because there is no other way to explain how he got healthy and vegan food to taste this damn good.
 Located across the street from North Miami’s Whole Foods, Chef Jerry Dominque is not afraid to compete with their hot bar, and he is winning!
 With over 25 years of culinary experience, it’s no wonder I went into a 30-minute food coma after dining at this astonishing hidden gem.
 Everything on the menu is healthy, but you wouldn’t know it by the naughty tasting entrees, including my favorite dish, the Double Portobello Black Beans Burger ($16.95), served with lettuce, tomato, avocado and a house made basil pesto.
 Why the hell did Jerry do this?
 I have been addicted to this burger going on 4 months now.
 The deliciousness didn’t stop there, he takes Haitian staples and turns them into super healthy entrees including his Djon Djon rice, Seda Cupcake, and Vegan Legume.

 Renaissance man Derrick Turton (Chef Teach) went from music mogul to amazing chef after a stint in culinary school which assisted him in bringing us the deliciousness that is World Famous House of Mac.
-Starting in the Wynwood neighborhood in Miami, Chef Teach opened his first brick and mortar location in the heart of South Beach.
-With a dazzling bar featuring an creative cocktail menu, huge booth seating throughout the restaurant, and rustic modern decor, this place takes the word comfort in comfort food to it’s maximum level.
+Located in Miami’s Wynwood neighborhood, Chef Teach opened his food truck serving up delicious comfort food to it’s maximum level.
 My favorite here would be the succulent jerk salmon pasta, Chicken Parmesan Mac and Cheese ($14), and the Seafood Mac.
-This is truly a spot to come eat, drink and have an amazing time right in the heart of South Beach.
+This is truly a spot to come eat, drink and have an amazing time right in the heart of Wynwood.

 8. Little Greenhouse Grill – 1300 NW 3rd Ave, Miami, FL 33136, Phone: (786) 277-3582